N2M: Bridging Navigation and Manipulation by Learning Pose Preference from Rollout: Acknowledgements

 The authors are deeply grateful to Jeongjun Kim, Sunwoo Kim, Junseung Lee, Doohyun Lee, and Minho Heo for their insightful discussions and continuous support throughout this project.
-We also sincerely thank \href{https://www.rainbow-robotics.com}{RAINBOW ROBOTICS} for their generous hardware support, which made our real-world experiments possible.
+We also sincerely thank RAINBOW ROBOTICS for their generous hardware support, which made our real world experiments possible.